dflat2/MCGalaxyPlugins/README.md

 + Generates as few blocks as necessary depending on your needs
 + You can turn any block into a fence-set in less than a minute
 + Decide whether players should be able to jump over the fences

-This plugin is still a work in progress.
-Yet, only local fences can be generated and its user has to have permission for `/lb`.